- Per-user services are created at logon and managed from Registry templates.

 How to view and audit services by user

-From the Services console (services.msc), you'll see the services for your session with the suffix "_LUID."
-Run services.msc from Start or with Win+R, type services.msc, and press Enter.
-It is the fastest way to check startup states and types without using the console.
+From the Services console (services.msc), you'll see the services for your own session with the suffix "_LUID".
+Run services.msc from the Start menu or by pressing Win+R, typing services.msc, and pressing Enter.
+This is the fastest way to check startup statuses and types without using the command prompt.

-In PowerShell, in addition to the flag 64 script, you can list all events using Get-Service, or filter by display or internal name.
-To locate the Windows Event Collector by display name: Rely on wildcards with the asterisk for flexible searches.
+In PowerShell, in addition to the flag 64 script, you can list all services using Get-Service, or filter by public or internal name.
+To locate the Windows Event Collector by public name, use wildcards with the asterisk for flexible searches.

 # Búsqueda por nombre visible